janplet/Miniature-Mobile-Robot-Detection/README.md

 # Miniature-Mobile-Robot-Detection-using-an-Ultra-Low-Resolution-Time-of-Flight-Sensor

-### Source files for ToF paper: Miniature Mobile Robot Detection using an Ultra-Low Resolution Time-of-Flight Sensor.
+### Source files for ToF paper: *Miniature Mobile Robot Detection using an Ultra-Low Resolution Time-of-Flight Sensor*.

 The dataset can be accessed via IEEEDataport https://ieee-dataport.org.
 The Dataset DOI is TODO.